pivotal/docs-tap/install-aws/resources.hbs.md

 ## <a id='create-workload-container-repos'></a>Create the workload container repositories

-Similar to the repositories created earlier for the platform, you must create repositories for each workload that Tanzu Application Platform creates before creating any workloads so that a repository is available to upload container images and workload bundles.
+Similar to the platform container repositories, you must create repositories for each workload that Tanzu Application Platform creates before creating any workloads so that a repository is available to upload container images and workload bundles.

 When installing Tanzu Application Platform, you must specify a prefix for all workload registries.
 This topic uses `tanzu-application-platform` as the default value, but you can customize this value in the profile configuration created in [Install Tanzu Application Platform package and profiles on AWS](profile.hbs.md).